AsielElaouare/Portfolio/content/english/pages/learning-paths.md

 title: Learning Paths

 features:
+  - title: "JavaFX Framework"
+    image: "/images/gallery/javaFX-logo.webp"
+    content: "My experience with JavaFX includes developing applications using the MVC architecture to ensure clean code separation and maintainability.
+I structured the project with models for data handling, views for the UI using FXML, and controllers to manage user interactions.
+Leveraging JavaFX’s powerful UI components, I built dynamic and responsive interfaces with scene transitions and custom styling using CSS.
+I implemented features like event handling, data binding, and multi-threading for a smooth user experience.
+Throughout the project, I focused on scalability, maintainability, and best practices for JavaFX application development."

+  - title: "Projectmanagment"
+    image: "/images/gallery/projectmanagment-pic.png"
+    content: "My journey in learning project management began with understanding fundamental methodologies like Agile, Scrum, and Waterfall, gaining insight into how projects are planned, executed, and delivered.
+I explored key concepts such as scope definition, time management, risk assessment, and stakeholder communication.
+Through hands-on experience, I worked with tools like Trello to track progress, manage tasks, and ensure efficient collaboration.
+I also developed skills in team leadership, problem-solving, and adapting to changing project requirements.
+By applying best practices and learning from real-world case studies, I have built a strong foundation in managing projects effectively from initiation to completion."

+  - title: "PHP MVC Webdevelopment"
+    image: "/images/gallery/docker-php.png"
+    content: "My experience with PHP and Docker includes building an MVC-based web application using PHP, MySQL, and Nginx in a containerized environment.
+I started by structuring the project with a  MVC structure, handling routing, controllers, models, and views efficiently.
+Using Docker, I set up a multi-container architecture, including a PHP container for application logic, a MySQL container for database management, and an Nginx container for handling requests.
+I configured Docker Compose to orchestrate these services, ensuring seamless communication between them.
+Additionally, secured the application with proper configurations, and implemented best practices for database migrations and deployment."

+  - title: "MongoDB"
+    image: "/images/gallery/mongodb-pic.png"
+    content: "My journey to learn MongoDB began with understanding the fundamentals of NoSQL databases, exploring document-oriented storage, and setting up a development environment using MongoDB Compass and the MongoDB Shell.
+I then progressed to designing efficient schemas, performing CRUD operations, and optimizing queries with indexing and aggregation pipelines.
+Through hands-on experience, I worked with data modeling, replication, and sharding to ensure scalability.
+Additionally, I explored security best practices and integration with backend frameworks like .NET to develop high-performance applications."

+  - title: "ASP.NET"
+    image: "/images/gallery/apsdotnet-pic.png"
+    content: "I have followed a structured learning path to master ASP.NET, starting with the fundamentals of ASP.NET Framework and ASP.NET Core, setting up a development environment with Visual Studio and .NET SDK, and understanding key concepts like MVC architecture and Razor Pages.
+I then advanced to building web applications using ASP.NET MVC, Razor Pages, and Web APIs, focusing on routing, controllers, and views.
+Along the way, I gained hands-on experience with authentication, authorization, and database integration using Entity Framework Core.
+I also explored performance optimization, deployment strategies, and best practices to develop scalable and secure web applications."

   - title: "SQL and Azure Databases"
     image: "/images/gallery/sql-database-3-560.png"
     content: "Building on my IT background, I started with mastering SQL fundamentals.
 I then delved into advanced topics such as joins, subqueries, indexing, and optimization techniques.
 Expanding my expertise to Azure Databases, I learned to deploy, manage, and scale databases using Azure SQL Database and Azure Cosmos DB.
 This included understanding cloud-specific features like automated backups, security configurations, and performance tuning.
 Combining SQL proficiency with Azure's robust platform has significantly enhanced my database management and cloud computing skills."